Apart from making sure that you have actually got plantar warts rather than a corn- check out the intro to this page here: Plantar warts 101.

 2- "Chemical" - This is where acids, Liquid Nitrogen and Laser is going to be housed.

 3- "Natural"- Over the counter chemicals and other treatments will be here.

 There however needs to be some clarification on some of the treatments and the actual treatment of plantar warts as a whole.

 2- The treatments that a clinician can use can be very time consuming and painful.
+Sometimes it will once a week for a months (then after that time your warts might have reduced in size, but still not gone).
 Some clinicians don't use the right treatment option for the right patient (a nervous patient or child would be better suited to a milder treatment form).

 3- You have to be extra careful depending on your medical history of what treatment you can use.
 Some patients have reduced blood supply and that can cause horrendous problems if not managed properly.
 Some patients have reduced nerve supply and might not feel the treatments causing the clinician to go further than they should.